 - Learn more about Jefferson County Kids Waiting for Adoption.

 - For more information on adoption options available to you, visit the Colorado Foster Care and Adoption website.

 - For information on Jefferson, Arapahoe, and Douglas County's Collaborative Foster/Adoption Program please visit our Collaborative Foster Care website.

 Contact the Post-Adoption Advocate

-The Jefferson County Adoption Advocate is Amy Kraft.
-For additional information, please contact Amy by email, or by desk phone at 303-271-4423.
+The Jefferson County Adoption Advocate is Chelsea Adams.
+For additional information, please contact Chelsea by email, or by phone at 303-271-4433.

 Contact the Adoption Advocate for additional information or help with any of the following services.

 One time limited funding may be available for activities such as emergency needs, respite care, or training.